 A great way to manage an armyworm attack is by investing in insecticide.
 It is relatively inexpensive and offers long term protection.

-If you are experiencing any of the attacks above and having a hard time managing it, get help from the experts at Waynes.
+If you are experiencing any of the attacks above and having a hard time managing it, get help from the lawn management experts at Waynes.
 We offer lawn, tree, and shrub care that will help end the attack.
 Lawn and landscape attacks are out of your control, but you can get it under control by calling Waynes at 1-866-WAYNES1.